Why doesn't Germany supply Ukraine with heavy weapons?

 According to Scholz, Berlin would be freeing up more than 1 billion euros for Ukraine to buy military equipment from Germany, such as anti-tank weapons, air defense resources and ammunition.
 But the tanks and planes that the invaded country has been asking for were not mentioned.

-The German tabloid Bild had reported that German defense companies initially offered to supply heavy weapons such as Marders, Boxer armored vehicles, Leopard 2 tanks and self-propelled howitzers.
-However these items would have been cut from the list.
+the german tabloid Bild reported that German defense companies initially offered to supply heavy weapons such as Marders, Boxer armored vehicles, Leopard 2 tanks and self-propelled howitzers.
+However, these items would have been cut from the list.

 “There are some heavy weapons on the list, but definitely no tanks.
 So tanks are apparently the red line for the German government at the moment.
-Whether we will be able to maintain this line depends a lot, of course, on how the war evolves in the coming weeks and months,” notes Masala.
+Whether we will be able to maintain that line largely depends, of course, on how the war evolves in the coming weeks and months.”notes Masala.

 The criticism that Germany was being soft-hearted seems to have had an effect.
-On Thursday, at a press conference in Estonia, German Foreign Minister Annalena Baerbock declared that “there are no taboos for us regarding armored vehicles and other weapons that Ukraine needs”.
+On Thursday (21.Apr), in an interview with journalists in Estonia, the German Foreign Minister, Annalena Baerbock, declared that “there are no taboos for us in relation to armored vehicles and other weapons that Ukraine needs”.

 Apparently, the alternative is to supply with modern German equipment the stocks of allied countries that have Soviet models to spare.
-As Germany’s stockpiles run out, the West European UN states that still have Soviet-era weapons “would make them available, as has happened in several cases,” explains retired Bundeswehr Colonel Wolfgang Richter, an associate at the German Institute of International and Security Affairs (SWP).
+As Germany’s stockpiles run out, the West European UN states that still have Soviet-era weapons “they would make available, as has already happened in several cases”explains retired Bundeswehr Colonel Wolfgang Richter, associate at the German Institute for International and Security Affairs (SWP).

-German Defense Minister Christine Lambrecht confirmed on Thursday, on the private broadcaster RTL/N-TV, the plans for exchanges with NATO and the European Union, involving tanks, infantry fighting vehicles: “These are different options, which individual countries have and can yield.
+German Defense Minister Christine Lambrecht confirmed on Thursday (Apr 21), on the private broadcaster RTL/N-TV, the plans for exchanges with NATO and the European Union, involving tanks, infantry fighting vehicles: “These are different options, which individual countries have and can give up.
 We are in talks, and now it will happen very quickly.”

 Berlin is also working on a swap deal with NATO partner Slovenia: the country would send several Soviet-era T-72 main battle tanks to Ukraine, and Germany would compensate with Marders from its own arsenals.